Indiana woman dies while trying to hike from Grand Canyon rim to river in a day

 GRAND CANYON NATIONAL PARK, Ariz.
 (AP) — Officials say an Indiana woman died earlier this month while hiking inside Grand Canyon National Park.

 The National Park Service said Wednesday the 36-year-old from Westfield died May 14 while trying to hike to the Colorado River and back in a day.

-She was found unconscious on the Bright Angel Trial above the Three-Mile Resthouse.
+She was found unconscious on the Bright Angel Trail above the Three-Mile Resthouse.

 Her name was not included in a news release.